nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf53/features_nrf53.rst

 They do not require any firmware on the network core.
 Therefore, the network core can remain empty.

-If you want to enable the network core anyway, set the :kconfig:option:`CONFIG_BOARD_ENABLE_CPUNET` option in the image for the application core.
+If you want to enable the network core anyway, set the :kconfig:option:`CONFIG_SOC_NRF53_CPUNET_ENABLE` option in the image for the application core.